XaraRoy/Cal-ico/README.md

 5. Specify the recurrence pattern and end date.
 6. Save the event, and watch it repeat like clockwork!

+### Changing your time format
+1. Open Cal-ico on your device.
+2. Click the settings wheel on the top right
+3. Select the time format of your choosing
+4. We use a cookie, so your preference will be remembered!

 Cal-ico keeps your schedule organized, so you have more time to enjoy the company of your mini cat pet.
-Never miss a beat with our push notifications and simplify your life with recurring events.